 Section 6(f) of the Land and Water Conservation Act requires that the conversion of lands or facilities acquired with Land and Water Conservation Fund monies [previously LAWCON, now Land and Water Conservation Fund (LWCF)] for uses associated with highway improvements be coordinated with the US Department of Interior.
 When properties with LWCF funding are needed for highway improvements, typically replacement land conversions are required.
 The National Park Service (NPS), US Department of Interior, and Wisconsin Department of Natural Resources (WDNR), are responsible for approval of LWCF monies and land conversion requests.
-The WIS 23 alternatives affect at least one and possibly two Section 6(f) properties.
+The WIS 23 alternatives affect one Section 6(f) property.
+A second Section 6(f) property is located within the study area, but the WIS 23 right of way was recognized at the time of the grant award and is considered a pre-existing condition on the property.
+The property's Section 6(f) interests have been cleared for the WIS 23 project and a Section 6(f) conversion was not required.